Peach Coffee Cake

 Instructions

-• Line an 8×8-inch square baking pan with parchment paper, leaving an overhang on two sides for easy removal.
+• Line an 8×8 square baking pan with parchment paper, leaving an overhang to easily lift the cake out once baked.
 Preheat the oven to 350°F (180°C).

-• In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
+• In a separate bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.
 190 g all-purpose flour, 1 1/2 tsp baking powder, 1/2 tsp baking soda, 1/4 tsp salt

-• Add half the dry ingredients and fold gently with a spatula.
-Add the milk, fold to combine, then add the remaining dry ingredients and fold until just combined.
-Do not overmix.
-Gently fold in the diced peaches.
+• Fold in the dry ingredients in two additions, alternating with the milk, mixing until just combined.
+Gently fold in the peaches.
 The batter will be thick.
-60 g milk, 360 g diced peaches
+60 g milk, 280 g diced peaches

 • Spread half the batter into the prepared pan.
 Sprinkle half the chilled streusel evenly over the batter.

-• Sprinkle the remaining streusel evenly over the top.
+• Sprinkle the remaining chilled streusel evenly over the top.

-• Bake for 50-60 minutes until the cake is golden and a toothpick inserted into the center comes out clean.
-If the top is browning too quickly, loosely tent it with foil for the last 10-15 minutes.
+• Bake for 50-60 minutes, or until the cake is golden and a skewer inserted into the center comes out with just a few moist crumbs.

-• Let the cake cool in the pan for 15 minutes, then use the parchment overhang to lift it out onto a wire rack to cool completely.
+• Let the cake cool in the pan for 15 minutes before lifting it out and letting it cool completely on a wire rack.

-• Whisk together the powdered sugar, vanilla, and milk until smooth and pourable.
-Add the milk a little at a time to reach your desired consistency.
+• Make the glaze: Whisk together the powdered sugar and vanilla, then add milk a teaspoon at a time until you have a pourable but not runny consistency.
 60 g powdered sugar, 1/2-1 Tbsp milk, 1/4 tsp vanilla paste

-• Drizzle the glaze over the cooled cake.
+• Drizzle the glaze over the cooled cake before slicing.

 Notes